wjge/PeleC/Docs/sphinx_doc/Introduction.rst

 Introduction
 ============

 Pele solves the reacting compressible Navier-Stokes on a structured grid with, optionally, embedded boundary geometry treatment and non-ideal gas equations of state.
 A variety of time advance schemes are implemented, notably an operator-split (Strang) approach and an SDC based approach.
 A variety of examples are included to provide a model setup for the various options.
-These are discussed futher in the :ref:`Getting Started<GettingStarted>` section.
+These are discussed further in the :ref:`Getting Started<GettingStarted>` section.

 The Pele Project
 ----------------

 The origin of PeleC is in the context of *The Pele Project*, with the goal of providing a platform for combustion research in the ExaScale computing era.
-Specifically, to enable reserach grade simulation (DNS, or near DNS hybrid LES/DNS) of turbulence-chemistry interaction under conditions movitivated by internal combustion engine research as well as establish a path for devlopment of scalable design codes suitable for exascale hardware.
+Specifically, to enable research grade simulation (DNS, or near DNS hybrid LES/DNS) of turbulence-chemistry interaction under conditions motivated by internal combustion engine research as well as establish a path for development of scalable design codes suitable for exascale hardware.

 .. csv-table:: Design approach for Pele
    :header: "Characteristic / Need", "Approach"